 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and cooling equipment is prepared with these tips from Pardee Service Experts.
+When a storm is approaching, make sure your HVAC equipment is prepared with these tips from Pardee Service Experts.

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically turn off your HVAC appliances if there’s a spike in the line voltage.
-Also, do not touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a typical wall outlet, to automatically turn off your HVAC appliances if there’s a jump in the line voltage.
+Also, do not touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away during a storm.
-If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and properly secured to avoid the equipment from being tossed in the air or washing away in a storm.
+If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should come first, but if time will let you, shut off your heating and cooling system and cover the outdoor system with a tarp.
-Make sure you remove the tarp and any debris before you turn your system back on following a storm.
+The safety of you and your family should come first, but if time will let you, turn off your heating and cooling system and cover the outdoor equipment with a tarp.
+Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Pardee Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Pardee Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.